 Interactive Media provides opportunities for students to work collaboratively and build transferrable skills which can help them in a variety of lucrative and increasingly in demand work and business opportunities.

-Students can measure their success during their interactions with their teacher, on-line activities and in practical activities.
+Students measure their success during their interactions with their teacher, in written assessments, on-line activities and in practical activities.

-It is the department’s avowed intention to build resilience, increase engagement in challenging activities, confidence when discussing controversial topics and increase students’ rigour in peer assessing written work as well as increasing their use of practical mathematical operations.
+It is the department’s avowed intention to build resilience, increase engagement in challenging activities, confidence when discussing controversial topics and increase students’ rigour in peer assessing written work.

 There are common links between other subjects such as art and design, product design and graphic design.

 We are a very skilled and friendly department and are always willing to give our time to help our students succeed and achieve their best.
 We are focused on providing all its students with a set of skills and knowledge required for them to be successful in this digital multimedia age.
 We are constantly reviewing and adapting are materials to keep up with the pace of the ever-changing world of computing and digital mobile devices.
 We help students to develop skills and tools which they can transfer throughout their educational and working lives.

 All students get their own computer during their Computing lessons at both Key stages and have access to the latest Microsoft and programming development software, which can also be accessed from home.